Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section we analyze the impact of the yaw-damping yaw-restoring control \eqref{Pcontrol} on the stability and bifurcation of the straight motion with constant speed.
+In this section, we analyze the impact of the yaw damping and yaw restoring control \eqref{Pcontrol} on the stability and bifurcation of {\black the equilibrium} straight motion.
 We include variations of the selected design parameters $D_p$, the propeller diameter, and $x_T$, the thruster position, in order to illustrate the methodology.
-We start discussing the existence of the straight motion as an equilibrium in the ship-fixed coordinates, then turn to the linear stability and finally analyze the resulting bifurcations.
+We start discussing the existence of the straight motion as an equilibrium in the ship-fixed coordinates, then turn to the linear stability, and finally analyze the resulting bifurcations.